Porsche-ths/simple-goroutine/README.md

 ## Description

+### Overview

 Goroutines are lightweight threads managed by the Go runtime, designed to optimize business logic through concurrent programming.
-The main goal of this repository is to read random float values from a generated `.csv` file containing 1,000 rows and compute their average.
+This repository demonstrates how Goroutines can be used to optimize the processing of a .csv file containing 1,000 random float values by computing their average.

+### Calculation

+- **Brute Force**
+    Iterates through all rows in the file sequentially to calculate the average value.

+- **Concurrent Algorithm (4 Modules)**
+    Splits the 1,000 rows into `n` equal parts, calculates the sum of each part concurrently, and then combines the partial sums to compute the final average.

+### Modules

-This project includes four modules, each implementing the same calculation method to compare execution times across different Goroutines approaches:
+This project features four modules, each using a different approach to calculate the average, enabling a comparison of execution times:

-1. **Simple Module**: Average calculation without using Goroutines.
+1. **Simple Module**:
+    Computes the average sequentially without using Goroutines.
-2. **Wait Group Module**: Implements Goroutines using a wait group style.
+2. **Wait Group Module**:
+    Implements Goroutines using the WaitGroup mechanism to synchronize concurrent tasks.
-3. **Channel Module**: Uses channels to implement Goroutines.
+3. **Channel Module**:
+    Utilizes Go channels to implement Goroutines and manage concurrent communication.
-4. **Worker Pool Module**: Implements Goroutines with a worker pool style.
+4. **Worker Pool Module**:
+    Uses a worker pool pattern to process rows concurrently with Goroutines.

 ## Getting Started